jonney2021/EBook/README.md

 # EBook
+FSD07 Application Development II.
-This is an EBookStore application.
+Welcome to this amazing ASP.NET Core MVC application!
+This is an E-book store application.
+It is built using ASP.NET core MVC.

 Admin:
 admin@email.com